-CartiHeal (developer of Agili-C) investment and option and equity purchase agreement associated surgical procedure is similar to osteochondral allograft implantation, but is a single-step process and is easier, faster and more cost-effective.
+CartiHeal (developer of Agili-C) investment and option and equity purchase agreement easier, faster and more cost-effective.
 We believe this is the first cartilage repair technology to be tested in trials designed for regulatory approval in the United States in non-OA and OA patients, potentially unlocking applications for millions of patients with knee OA and cartilage defects.
 We also believe Agili-C will enable the treatment of cartilage lesions in a significant population of OA patients, including those younger, active patients for whom available treatment options are limited.
-The FDA's grant of breakthrough device designation in the fourth quarter of 2020 for the treatment of an ICRS grade III or above knee-joint surface lesions(s), with a total treatable area of 1-7cm2, without severe osteoarthritis (Kellgren-Lawrence grade 0-3) is a promising development, as such designation may help patients receive more timely access to Agili-C by expediting its development, assessment and review by the FDA.
-On January 12, 2021, CMS issued a final rule under which a breakthrough device designation by the FDA also provides a streamlined pathway to national Medicare coverage for a period of four years, beginning as early as the FDA approval for the product.
 The approximately \$110.0 million U.S. knee cartilage repair market for 2020 is estimated to reach approximately \$197.0 million in 2026, a projected 10% CAGR from 2019 to 2026.
 We believe Agili-C also has the potential for broader indications for use in other joints, providing entrance into an approximately \$1.3 billion global market for cartilage repair products designed to delay or eliminate the need for knee replacements.